 By Greg Offner

-Gregory J. Offner, CCM, is a Criminal Justice Consultant serving the Planning, Design and Construction Community, a valued member of the CN Editorial Advisory Board, and a regular contributor to Correctional News.
+Greg Offner is a Criminal Justice Consultant serving the Planning, Design and Construction Community, a valued member of the CN Editorial Advisory Board, and a regular contributor to Correctional News.

-Editor’s Note—this article originally appeared in the Jan/Feb 2023 issue of Correctional News.
+Editor’s Note: This article originally appeared in the January/February 2024 issue of Correctional News.